nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Field | Format
 ------|------------------
 `NAME` | Names should only contain alphanumeric characters and spaces, and should not be blank.
-`PHONE_NUMBER` | Phone numbers should only contain numbers and should be at least 3 digits long.
+`PHONE_NUMBER` | Phone numbers should only contain integers and should be at least 3 digits long.
 `EMAIL` | Emails should be of the format local-part@domain. <br> The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters.
 This is followed by a '@' and then a domain name. <br> The domain name is made up of domain labels separated by periods.
 The domain name must end with a domain label at least 2 characters long, have each domain label start and end with alphanumeric characters and must have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 `CASE_NUMBER` | Case numbers should be input as positive integers with no leading zeros.
 Case numbers can be anywhere from 1 to 6 digits long.
 Note that case numbers are displayed in a fixed format of 6 digits, padded with zeros on the left, if needed.
 `HOME_ADDRESS` | Addresses can be any non-empty string of characters.